Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 minimum number of clock hours of daily school work that constitute a day of

-attendance for purposes of calculating general State aid.
+attendance for purposes of calculating general State aid or evidence-based funding.

 (c) An alternative school program may receive additional funding from its